-Minneapolis Mayor Takes First 'Bold North Zipline' Ride
+Minneapolis Mayor Takes First 'Bold North Zip Line' Ride

 MINNEAPOLIS (WCCO) — Friday was the kickoff to a bold Super Bowl event: ziplining across the mighty Mississippi.

-The ziplines are high above the river, alongside the Hennepin Avenue Bridge.
+The Bold North Zip Line features four lines high above the river, alongside the Hennepin Avenue Bridge.

 Minneapolis Mayor Jacob Frey took the inaugural ride, joined by former Minnesota Viking and Crew 52 Captain Chad Greenway, Viktor the Viking and Super Bowl Host Committee CEO Maureen Bausch.